Fadeoc/CubeCraft/readme.md

 #A FMiscLib library by Fadeoc, with self usage functions.

-version: 0.1.1.0004
+version: 0.1.1.0006

 Function Lists:
-* textareaClipping: limit the amout of chars user could input.
+* textareaLimiting: limit the amout of chars user could input.

 ###1. textareaLimiting